spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

-      "name": "string - name of the stack", "repository": "string - name of the source GitHub repository", "state": "string - current state of the stack", "terraform_version": "string or null - last Terraform version used to apply changes" }
+      "name": "string - name of the stack", "repository": "string - name of the source GitHub repository", "state": "string - current state of the stack", "terraform_version": "string or null - last Terraform version used to apply changes", "tracked_commit": {
+        "author": "string - GitHub login if available, name otherwise", "branch": "string - branch to which the commit was pushed", "created_at": "number  - creation Unix timestamp in nanoseconds", "hash": "string - the commit hash",
+        "message": "string - commit message"
+      },
+      "worker_pool": {
+        "id": "string - the worker pool ID, if it is private", "labels": ["string - list of arbitrary, user-defined selectors, if the worker pool is private"], "name": "string - name of the worker pool, if it is private", "public": "boolean - is the worker pool public" }
+    }
   },
   "terraform": {